fronto/reading_guide/README.md

 Understand how asymmetric cryptography can be used to transport encrypted information or digitally sign unencrypted information, in both cases using key-pairs, one of which is designated private and the other one public.

-Figure out how to use “trusted” keys to make your ssh logins easier, such that they do not require password prompts.
+Figure out how to use "trusted" keys to make your ssh logins easier, such that they do not require password prompts.

 Understand what a one way hash is and why it is better to store the hash of a password rather than the password itself.